Philipp-Ernst, Prince of Schaumburg-Lippe: Biography

 He was born in Hagenburg, the second son of Prince Wolrad of Schaumburg-Lippe and his wife Princess Bathildis of Schaumburg-Lippe (1903–1983).
 Following the death of his uncle Prince Adolf II in a plane crash in 1936, Philipp-Ernst's father Wolrad became the new head of the House of Schaumburg-Lippe.

 After his older brother, Hereditary Prince Georg-Wilhelm, was killed in action at Nössige, Saxony, on 29 April 1945 during the second world war, Philipp-Ernst became the new heir apparent to the House of Schaumburg-Lippe.
 Philipp-Ernst succeeded to the headship of the house on the death of his father on 15 June 1962, and he remained head until his death at Bückeburg, when he was succeeded by his only surviving son, Alexander.

 Marriage and children

-He was married to Eva-Benita Freiin von Tiele-Winckler (1927–2013) at Bückeburg on 3 October 1955.
-She was the daughter of Hans-Werner Graf von Tiele-Winkler and wife Elisabeth Gräfin von Bassewitz.
+He was married to Eva-Benita Baroness von Tiele-Winckler (1927–2013) at Bückeburg on 3 October 1955.
+She was the eldest daughter of Hans-Werner, Count von Tiele-Winckler and his wife, Countess Elisabeth von Bassewitz.
 They had two sons, with the elder Georg-Wilhelm dying in a motorcycle accident in 1983.